The cottage is well placed to visit many of the areas best beaches, much loved coastal towns and stately homes.

 The walk along this unspoilt stretch of coast line can be continued all the way to Burnham Overy, be aware there is a Naturist Beach between Holkham and Burnham!

 We are very lucky to have this just a short walk (0.6 of a mile) from the Cottage.
-It is a lovely walk after dinner.
+It is a lovely destination for a meander before or after dinner.

 The Iron Age hill fort with steep banks and deep ditches, and has some of the most impressive earthworks in the country.
 The camp is on a rise overlooking the River Stiffkey.
-The views across to Wighton and back to Warham are great.
+The views across to Wighton and back to Warham are lovely as the undulating countryside

 Hale's Manor and associated earthworks